-Wscript.exe is a file that belongs to the Microsoft Windows operating system, it is a part of it.
-Wscript.exe is also known as Windows Script, a service that is designed to provide Windows system with scripting abilities.
-Unfortunately, cyber criminals often use names of legitimate processes, files to disguise malware.
-It is possible that the wscript.exe might be used for this purpose too.
+The wscript.exe file belongs to the Microsoft Windows Operating System.
+Note that wscript.exe is also known as Windows Script, a service that provides the Windows system with scripting abilities.
+Unfortunately, cyber criminals often use the names of legitimate processes and files to disguise malware.
+It is possible that the wscript.exe might also be used for this purpose.

 |Detection Names (malicious wscript.exe file)

 ||Avast (Win32:Vitro), BitDefender (Win32.Virtob.Gen.12), ESET-NOD32 (Win32/Virut.NBP), Kaspersky (Virus.Win32.Virut.ce), Full List (VirusTotal)|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Additional Information||wscript.exe is a genuine Microsoft Windows process.
 However, some cyber criminals use it to disguise malware.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.